 We are a self-administered and self-managed Pennsylvania REIT focused on acquiring, financing, and owning real estate properties primarily leased to gaming operators in triple-net lease arrangements.
-GLPI was incorporated on February 13, 2013 as a wholly-owned subsidiary of Penn.
+GLPI was incorporated on February 13, 2013 as a wholly owned subsidiary of Penn.
 On November 1, 2013, through a series of transactions with Penn, Penn contributed to us substantially all of the assets and liabilities associated with its real property interests and real estate development business.
-As a result, we own substantially all of Penn's former real property assets and lease back most of those assets to Penn for use by its subsidiaries under a master lease (the "Penn Master Lease") as described under "-Master Lease Summaries-Penn Tenant; Penn Master Lease."
+As a result, we own substantially all of Penn's former real property assets and lease back most of those assets to Penn for use by its subsidiaries under a master lease (the "Penn Master Lease") as described under "-Master lease summaries-Penn Tenant; Penn Master Lease."
 Since 2013, we have continued to grow our portfolio by pursuing opportunities to acquire additional gaming facilities to lease to gaming operators under prudent terms.

 We own a large, diversified high-quality real estate portfolio.
-After giving effect to the proposed acquisition of substantially all of the real estate assets of Pinnacle, which is referred to herein as the Acquisition and is discussed under "-Overview of the Proposed Acquisition of Pinnacle Real Estate Assets," our portfolio consists of 35 gaming and related facilities in 14 states.
-Our pro forma Adjusted EBITDA and pro forma AFFO for the year ended December 31, 2015 was \$820.6 million and \$590.2 million, respectively.
-For definitions of Adjusted EBITDA and AFFO and reconciliations to our net income, see "Presentation of Non-GAAP Financial Measures" and "Prospectus Supplement Summary-Summary Historical Consolidated and Summary Unaudited Pro Forma Consolidated Combined Financial Information."
+After giving effect to the proposed acquisition of substantially all of the real estate assets of Pinnacle, which is referred to herein as the Acquisition and is discussed under "-Overview of the proposed acquisition of Pinnacle real estate assets," our portfolio consists of 35 gaming and related facilities in 14 states.
+Our pro forma Adjusted EBITDA and pro forma AFFO for the year ended December 31, 2015 were \$820.6 million and \$606.7 million, respectively.
+For definitions of Adjusted EBITDA and AFFO and reconciliations to our net income, see "Presentation of non-GAAP financial information" and "Prospectus supplement summary-Summary historical consolidated and summary unaudited pro forma consolidated combined financial information."
 After giving effect to the Acquisition, all of our rental properties, with the exception of the real property associated with the Casino Queen in East St. Louis, Illinois, will be subject to separate long-term master lease agreements with either Penn or Pinnacle.
 Both tenants are established gaming providers with strong historical financial performances.

-Overview of the Proposed Acquisition of Pinnacle Real Estate Assets
+Overview of the proposed acquisition of Pinnacle real estate assets

-On July 20, 2015, we entered into an Agreement and Plan of Merger (the "Merger Agreement") with Pinnacle to acquire all of Pinnacle's real estate assets, other than Pinnacle's Belterra Park property and excess land at certain locations (the "Acquisition"), in an all stock transaction.
-If the Acquisition is consummated, we will lease these real estate assets back to a subsidiary of Pinnacle under a master lease (the "Pinnacle Master Lease"), which is described under "-Master Lease Summaries-Pinnacle Tenant; Pinnacle Master Lease."
+On July 20, 2015, we entered into an Agreement and Plan of Merger, as amended, with Pinnacle to acquire all of Pinnacle's real estate assets, other than Pinnacle's Belterra Park property and excess land at certain locations, in an all stock transaction.
+If the Acquisition is consummated, we will lease these real estate assets back to a subsidiary of Pinnacle under a master lease (the "Pinnacle Master Lease"), which is described under "-Master lease summaries-Pinnacle Tenant; Pinnacle Master Lease."
 The Pinnacle Master Lease will be guaranteed by Pinnacle.
 We believe that the Acquisition presents a unique opportunity to acquire a large gaming real estate portfolio, consisting of quality assets among regional U.S. gaming properties in relatively stable gaming jurisdictions.
 If the Acquisition is consummated, it would provide us with enhanced scale and diversification, increasing pro forma Adjusted EBITDA by more than 85% of the Adjusted EBITDA achieved by GLPI on a standalone basis for the year ended December 31, 2015.
-The combined business would constitute the third largest publicly traded triple-net REIT based on pro forma Adjusted EBITDA for the year ended December 31, 2015, reaffirming our position as a leading, gaming-focused REIT.
+The combined business would constitute the third largest publicly traded triple-net REIT based on pro forma Adjusted EBITDA for the year ended December 31, 2015, reaffirming our position as a leading, gaming-focused RFIT.